dekasashanka07-ux/document_gorunded_assistant/README.md

 # Document-Grounded Assistant

-A reliable, hallucination-free AI assistant that answers questions **strictly from your uploaded documents**.
+A document-grounded QA assistant that answers **strictly** from uploaded files.
 Built with Streamlit for easy use—no coding required after setup.

-This app is useful for professionals, students, researchers, or anyone who needs accurate insights from reports, policies, study materials, legal docs, or books—without fabricated or external information.
+This app is designed for reading and verifying information in reports, policies, study material, and long documents without relying on external knowledge.

 ## Why Two Answer Modes?
 (Corporate vs. Academic)